A finch-sized flint cottage offering vintage style and luxurious comfort in North Norfolk.

 The surrounding hamlet dates back to the Domesday Book, but thankfully the local pub – a quick wander up the road – is a modern gastro affair.
 And you’re within easy distance of North Norfolk’s highlights for day trips: vast sandy dunes, shingle beaches, and the famous marshes for circular walks amongst postcard-perfect views.

 You’ll find several types of tea, a Nespresso machine (with coffee capsules), and many of the basics for cooking in the pantry.
-There's a tray of port and gin, as well as Fever Tree tonics and ice, waiting for you.
 Your bed's mattress (small steps provided) is made of wool and the bed linen is gorgeous; luxuriant plants give the sunken bath a greenhouse feel.
 You’re deep in the Glaven Valley so walks are glorious but you’re also very near the marshes at Cley and Salthouse for magnificent birdwatching, and the coast for long beaches with huge skies.

 One large king-size bed.
 The bed has a 9000-spring regular-tension hypoallergenic wool mattress, wool pillows and wool duvet from Woolroom.
 The bedlinen is high quality cotton percale from Designers Guild.
 The bed is higher than normal, and, for those who need it, a vintage wooden footstool and wooden folding painter's steps are provided.